 - Cessna Super Skywagon and Stationair CE-206s and CE-207s

 - Beechraft King Air 90 series, 100 series as well as the 200, B200 and 350.

 I started jetowner.com in 2014 to focus on the needs of current and aspiring turbine aircraft owners based on the lessons learned from my air charter brokerage years, RSVPair (the air charter directory) and The Fractional Forum.

-Since launching the blog I’ve run into three key subject areas that are worth writing about, consulting on, and engage pilots with.
+Since launching the blog I’ve run into three key subject areas that are worth writing about, consulting on, and to engage pilots with.
 I also focus on aspiring pilots as well as aircraft owners, operators and future owners.